momentohq/public-dev-docs/docs/develop/authentication/tokens.md

 Tokens are short-lived, limited-scope values intended to be used in temporary situations like a user's session.
 Software lifecycle events like a user login often result in the issuing of a token only valid for the duration of that session.

 A Momento token allows access to *data plane* API operations only.
-The user is unable to do control plan operations or
+The user is unable to do *control plane* operations like creating, deleting, or flushing a cache.

 A user with a fully privileged token will be able to perform the following actions: